colcon/colcon-clean/README.md

 ## Clean subverb arguments

-By default, this extension will provide an interactive confirmation prompt with printout list of files to be deleted.
-This dialogue can be automatically skipped, yet these deletion events can still be observed via the command's resulting colcon log file.
+By default, this extension will provide an interactive confirmation prompt with a printout of files to be deleted.
+This dialogue can be automatically skipped; these deletion events can still be observed via the command's resulting colcon log file.

 - `-y`, `--yes`
   - Automatic yes to prompts

 ### Base handler arguments

-Additional arguments commonly supported for all subverbs in this extension provide options to select which base paths to clean, where they may be relocated:
+Additional arguments supported by all subverbs provide the option to select which base paths to clean, where they may be relocated:

 - `--base-select`
   - Select base names to clean in workspace (default: [build, install, log, test_result])